 She said that her lack of sobriety was due to the wine that Justice Anthony Kennedy had brought to the meal the high court justices shared together that night.

-“Before we went to the State of the Union, Justice Kennedy brought in … it was an Opus something or other, very fine California wine,” Ginsberg explained.
+“Before we went to the State of the Union, Justice Kennedy brought in … it was an Opus something or other, very fine California wine,” Ginsburg explained.
 “I vowed this year just sparkling water, [to] stay away from the wine, but the dinner was so delicious it needed wine.”

 The intoxicated justice then fell asleep, slumping over during Barack Obama’s State of the Union address.
 She said that it was not the first time she had dozed off during such speeches.

-Ginsberg told the university audience that it was Justice Kennedy’s and Justice Stephen Breyer’s responsibility to keep her awake during the event, but apparently did not, as they are “sort of timid about that.”
+Ginsburg told the university audience that it was Justice Kennedy’s and Justice Stephen Breyer’s responsibility to keep her awake during the event, but apparently did not, as they are “sort of timid about that.”
 She stated that now-retired Justice David Souter used to nudge her in years past if he sensed she was nodding off.

 The Clinton nominee outlined that she didn’t realize what had happened until later when she returned home.